“Our vision is to see a movement of church planting in Chicago that helps Jesus Christ to be tangible in every neighborhood in our city.”

 Having seen it at work in Latin America and Australia, Jon knew that CTC had the resources and the program that CPCP needed.
 “City to City not only brings great content, great coaching and time-tested material, but there’s also flexibility that lets you work it out in your own city.”

 At the end of 2016, CPCP hosted a Train the Trainer event led by Mark Reynolds and John Thomas, both from CTC.
 Train the Trainer prepares local leaders to train urban church planters.
 The program orients trainers to CTC’s urban church planter Incubator curriculum, a two-year course that can be adapted and delivered in their city.
 Twenty-three leaders attended, with 14 being from Chicago.
-The other leaders were from San Diego, the Bay area and Seattle.
+The other leaders were from San Diego, the San Francisco Bay Area and Seattle.

 Jon and his team have a vision of planting 100 churches in Chicago in 10 years, and they're now better equipped to see a gospel movement in their city.
 “Chicago is known for a lot of things right now, and Jesus is not necessarily one of them,” says Jon.
 “My hope is that in 20 years, people will look back and see that our city is a totally different city.
 They’ll wonder what happened, and the answer will be that God did something.”